 There are two ways that marijuana gets into the body.
 The most common way is by smoking the leaves, flowers and stems of the plant.
 But it can also be ingested by mixing it into foods like brownies, lollipops and cookies, or it can be brewed in tea.

 Regardless of how it gets into the system, marijuana affects every organ in the body, including the nervous system and immune system.
 The effects can be felt within minutes, with short-term effects lasting 2-3 hours.

-The most common effects from marijuana include a “dreamy” state as well as an increased heart rate and decreased coordination and balance.
-Other typical effects from marijuana use are:
+The most common effects of marijuana include a “dreamy” state as well as an increased heart rate and decreased coordination and balance.
+Other typical side effects of marijuana use are: